-The positions of Chairman of the Board and CEO are performed by two different persons.
-Mr. Powers, our CEO, focuses on the day-to-day operation of the Company's businesses and participates in both operational and long-term strategy and development.
-It is expected that Mr. Haack will fill a similar role upon assuming the CEO position on July 1, 2019.
+The positions of Chairman of the Board and Chief Executive Officer ("CEO") are performed by two different individuals.
+Mr. Haack, our CEO, focuses on the day-to-day operation of the Company's businesses and participates in both operational and long-term strategy and development.
 Mr. Nicolais, our Chairman, oversees the Company's general strategic direction and leads and manages the Board.